Li-ViP3D++: Query-Gated Deformable Camera-LiDAR Fusion for End-to-End Perception and Trajectory Prediction: Discussion

 \subsection{Modality usage and reliance}

-The learnable modality fusion mechanism described in Section~\ref{sec:fusion} let's us analyze the inferred reliance on LiDAR features within the enhanced queries.
+The learnable modality fusion mechanism described in Section~\ref{sec:fusion} lets us analyze the inferred reliance on LiDAR features within the enhanced queries.
 Overall, we observe that the model learned to utilize the LiDAR modality successfully.
-The mean usage of the lidar modality across all predicted agents in our testing data was 30\%.
+The mean usage of the LiDAR modality across all predicted agents in our testing data was 45.7\%, almost equaling the importance of RGB data despite the lightweight nature of the LiDAR branch.

 While the usage ratio of both modalities remains relatively stable across all scenes, two trends are notable.
-First, reliance on LiDAR varies by class: for example, the \textit{truck} and \textit{trailer} class exhibit an average LiDAR contribution of 28\%, while motorcycles/bicycles show a higher contribution (31\%).
+First, reliance on LiDAR varies by class: for example, the \textit{truck} and \textit{trailer} class exhibit an average LiDAR contribution of 43\%, while motorcycles/bicycles show a higher contribution (47\%).
 One plausible explanation is that smaller agents are more sensitive to appearance ambiguity and partial occlusions in RGB, so even modest LiDAR evidence can provide a stabilizing geometric cue that helps disambiguate true objects from clutter while the larger \textit{truck} and \textit{trailer} are rarely ever significantly occluded in the RGB source data.

 Second, the LiDAR contribution increases with point support.
-While outlier queries with fewer than 5 LiDAR points in the predicted bounding box area still show LiDAR reliance at an average of 27.1\%, queries supported by more than 100 points rise to 31.1\%.
-Every other measured bin (5-10, 10-20, ..., 90-100) showed a reliance between 29-30\%.
+While outlier queries with fewer than 5 LiDAR points in the predicted bounding box area still show LiDAR reliance at an average of 44\%, queries supported by more than 100 points rise to 48.5\%.
+Every other measured bin (5-10, 10-20, ..., 90-100) showed a reliance between 45-46\%.

 This monotonic trend is consistent with an adaptive fusion behavior where the model strengthens geometric conditioning when reliable 3D evidence is available, which can directly reduce hallucinated detections.
 Importantly, the nonzero reliance even at very low point counts suggests that the model learns to exploit sparse LiDAR cues (e.g., a few returns at characteristic heights) without becoming brittle when LiDAR is weak.